“When we run from our suffering we are actually running toward it.” Ajahn Chah

 In the last several days, I finished “loss,” then “fame.”
 Three pennants are complete.
 I enjoyed creating “fame.”
 The steps leading up to it included an hour wandering through Fabricland, searching for deer-themed fabric.
 To my surprise, there was a lot to choose from.

 Yet soon discomfort seeped in.
 Not about the materials themselves, but about the concept.
 When I created the first pennant, “gain,” I arbitrarily used a tiny deer puppet that I had hanging around my studio.
-It was part of a set of knitted finger puppets I gave IMG_0546to a little girl, but somehow the deer got away from the set and I ended up with it.
+It was part of a set of knitted finger puppets I gave to a little girl, but somehow the deer got away from the set and I ended up with it.
 It seemed a perfect way to make the abstract concrete: to have someone or something experiencing gain.
 So my deer was soon cosseted by silks and feathers, zipped into a cocoon of wealth.
 A narrative emerged: Rainer the reindeer enjoys his gains, not realizing he’ll soon experience loss.

 Unwittingly, I had committed myself to a story about a deer, a narrative that would need to continue through all of the eight worldly winds to maintain coherence.
 For loss, I represented the biggest loss—death—inside of an empty purse.
 Fame was fun and whimsical—deer of the year.